 Be as specific as possible.
 If you want to build your email list, align your post accordingly.
 If you need sales, then highlight your product’s benefits without hard-selling.
 Give value, no matter what your purpose is.

 ii).
-Know your audience: An intimate understanding of your audience gives you an unparalleled edge.
-Understand their pain points and what keeps them awake at night.
+Know your audience: An intimate understanding of your audience gives you an unparalleled edge, because you understand their pain points and what keeps them awake at night.
 Strategic Peacock agrees: you have to know your audience and what they believe in.

-For instance, if you’re in the weight loss niche, most of the keywords your users search for suggest pain – they’re sick and tired of buying into pricey, ineffective programs.
+For example, if you’re in the weight loss niche, most of the keywords that your users search for suggest pain – they’re sick and tired of buying into pricey, ineffective programs.
 Let’s see some of the keywords:

 Step #3: Write Data-Driven Headlines

 Upworthy generates up to 500% more traffic as a result of their curiosity-based headlines.
-It also increased social shares by 620% by adding a hover box that slides up.
+They also increased social shares by 620%, by adding a hover box that slides as the reader scrolls.

-People have a million things they want to do other than read blog posts and articles.
+People have a million things that they want to do, other than read blog posts and articles.
 The only way to get their attention is to write incredible headlines that are attractive and contain factual information.
-Upworthy’s posts get more social shares because their headlines contain data.
+Upworthy’s posts get more social shares, because their headlines contain data.